idinneh/MechaCar_Statistical_Analysis/README.md

 ### T-test for Lot 1
 Lot 1: p-value = 1, alpha = 0.05
-1 > 0.05, which means Lot 1 is not statistically significant from the normal distribution and normality can be assumed.
+1 > 0.05, which means Lot 1 is not statistically significant from the normal distribution.
 The mean falls within the 95% confidence interval.

 ![lot_1_t-test](Resources/lot_1_t-test.png)